 FACILITY ENTRANCE FOR ALL VISITORS:

 All visitors will be required to enter the facility through the visitors’ entrance and will be required to secure their belongings in the lockers located in the visitors’ lobby.
 Visitors will not be allowed to take any items back with them during their visit.
 This will include clothing items, notebooks, pens, pencils, money, food items, keys, cell phones, etc. Attorneys may take legal documents to their client (this will not include legal pads and pencils).
-Approved religious volunteers will leave all religious material with the facility Chaplain.
-Law enforcement must secure their weapon in the lockers provided, but may take their cell phones with them.
+Approved religious volunteers will leave all religious materials with the facility Chaplain.
+Law enforcement must secure their weapon in the lockers provided but may take their cell phones with them.

 All visitors, other than law enforcement, must clear the metal detector.
 Anyone that does not clear the detector will be searched and cleared by the visitation deputy.
 Failure to accommodate these requirements will be sufficient justification for refusing entry into the facility.